October 8 at 2:45pm: VendorWeb payment information restored

 Oversees payroll (including payroll cost reporting), budget, revenue, payee, procurement, expenditure, fixed asset, and internal control issues as these issues relate to the state accounting system.

-Attends pertinent training sessions related to fiscal responsibilities within the Department and obtains and provides to appropriate staff the necessary training, materials, Intranet/Internet access, and newly issued policies and other materials to enable staff to effectively manage department fiscal activities in accordance with applicable laws, regulations, and policies.
+Attends pertinent training sessions related to fiscal responsibilities within the department and obtains and provides to appropriate staff the necessary training, materials, Intranet/Internet access, and newly issued policies and other materials to enable staff to effectively manage department fiscal activities in accordance with applicable laws, regulations, and policies.

 Helpful links to get an overview of state finance law and Office of the Comptroller state finance regulation and policy

-Department Head Signature Authorization and Electronic Signatures for MMARS Transactions
+Department Head Signature Authorization in MMARS Policy

-This allows a Department Head to designate employees who can incur obligations, make expenditures and conduct the day-to-day Department activities on behalf of the Department Head.
+This allows a department head to designate employees who can incur obligations, make expenditures and conduct the day-to-day department activities on behalf of the department head.

 This policy reflects the processes that govern the Annual Security Review and Approval for all statewide enterprise systems by Department Heads and primary Department Security Officers.